-Omnichannel vs Multichannel: What’s the Difference
+Multichannel vs Omnichannel: What’s the Difference

-Multichannel means providing multiple independent channels where a consumer can interact with your product and buy it.
+Multichannel means providing multiple independent distribution channels where a consumer can interact with your product and buy it.
 Imagine that you sell goods through an online store, social media, catalogs, marketplaces, and retail.
 All these channels exist equally and offer the same product.
 They differ only by the way they are sold.

 Omnichannel Best Practices

-The entertainment giant also allows customers to use th e mobile app to map a route of their trip, book hotels, define attractions to attend, find eateries, manage reservations, add friends to a list, etc. Using the app, visitors to Disney’s amusement parks can even see the wait times forrides and activities.
-In the park, people get wristbands and cards which serve as both hotel roomkeys and mealcharging tools.
-They also help to connect photos to the particular account in order to make the pictures taken by Disney’s photographers visible to those who are depicted in them.
+The entertainment giant also allows customers to use the mobile app to map their trip route, book hotels, define attractions to attend, fine eateries, manage reservations, add friends to a list, etc. Using the app, visitors to Disney’s amusement parks can even see the wait times for rides and activities.
+In the park, people get wristbands and cards, serving as hotel room keys and meal charging tools.

 First of all, sales representatives in the stores hold tablets and are ready to give you comprehensive and up-to-the-minute information about a product.
 The devices are also enabled to receive payments so products can be bought from anywhere in the store.
-If something is out of stock a salesperson can immediately order a product to be delivered right to your door.
+If something is out of stock, a salesperson can immediately order a product delivered right to your door.

 Challenges You May Encounter When Implementing Omnichannel

+2. Resistance of sales representatives.
 If you already have a brick-and-mortar store and want to create a website, you will probably encounter the following barrier.
 Sales representatives who cash in on commission for in-store purchases will be resistant to letting people buy online.
 They’d rather sell something available there and then to a customer who doesn’t need it than encourage them to order a product on a website.
 Imagine how it can affect the shopping experience you provide.